 Your knowledge about basic currency exchange will help you to start in understanding Forex trading.
 The majority of the currencies are traded against the US dollar (USD).

 And the next most traded currencies are the euro (EUR), the Japanese yen (JPY), British pound sterling (GBP), and the Swiss franc (CHF).
 It calls the “the Majors” for these five currencies.

-And, sometime the Australian dollar (AUD) also include in this group.
+And, sometimes the Australian dollar (AUD) also include in this group.

-The foreign exchange rate are always quote in pairs.
-The first currency refer as the base currency and the second as the counter or quote currency.
+The foreign exchange rate is always quote in pairs.
+The first currency refers to the base currency and the second as the counter or quotes currency.